Propranolol (10mg & 40mg)

 and team of dispensers

-Propranolol is a tablet that is widely prescribed in the UK to treat a number of heart problems.
-Most commonly, propranolol is used to treat the symptoms of high blood pressure, angina, heart failure, anxiety and to prevent a second heart attack in people who have previously had one.
+Propranolol tablets are widely prescribed in the UK to treat a number of heart problems.
+Most commonly, propranolol can be used to treat high blood pressure, angina, heart failure, anxiety and to prevent a second heart attack in people who have previously had one.

 Propranolol is classed as a beta blocker and works by reducing the workload on the heart.
 It also controls the rate at which the heart beats.
 As a result of taking propranolol tablets, the stress on the heart is reduced and the rate at which the heart beats is also slowed down.
 This makes it easier for the blood to pump around your body.